thoward27/algorithms/docs/syllabus.md

 Exams for this class will be held during lecture times, in the Tyler Hall computer lab, and will proceed as follows:

-1. (30 Minutes) A written exam, focusing on conceptual understanding.
+1. (40 Minutes) A written exam, focusing on conceptual understanding.
 2. (10 Minute Break)
-3. (30 Minutes) A programming challenge, focusing on problem solving skills.
+3. (40 Minutes) A programming challenge, focusing on problem solving skills.

 The two portions of this exam will be weighted equally.

 ### Things that you cannot do during an exam

 - No electronic devices (If I see any device other than the lab computer you will receive a 0 and be asked to leave the exam).
-- No leaving the room during the 30 minute blocks.
+- No leaving the room during the examination blocks.
 - No teamwork, exams are completely solo efforts.
 - No internet access (If your device pings, you will receive a 0 and be asked to leave the room)